 - Officially states that the parent abandoned the minor child, and

-- As such, the parent is not eligible to profit from the child’s death by receiving compensation in the lawsuit or claim.
+- The parent is not eligible to profit from the child’s death by receiving compensation in the lawsuit or claim.

 Deadline for Filing a Wrongful Death Lawsuit in Ohio